microbuilder/certificate_chains/README.md

 | PC            | Postal code                   |
 | MAIL          | E-mail address                |

-[1] Technically, there should never exist two certificates with the same `CN` and same serial number, and certs with the same `CN` and different serial numbers should be updates of the same logical certificate.
+[1] Technically, there should never exist two certificates with the same subject and same serial number, and certs with the same subject and different serial numbers should be updates of the same logical logical certificate.
+Generally, device certificates will be reissued with new date ranges, and new serial numbers.
+When signing certificates are reissued, the subject should be changed, typically by putting a version tag in one of the fields.

 ## Generating a Certificate Chain